-It is a responsibility of every staff scientist and engineer to behave ethically and have a consistent understanding of, and commitment to, integrity in research.
-DDST has developed a 90 min class on Research Integrity that covers: best research practices, Lab policies and resources, current examples of research misconduct, and an open discussion on examples of integrity in research.
+It is the responsibility of every staff scientist and engineer to behave ethically and have a consistent understanding of, and commitment to, integrity in research.
+DDST has developed a 60-minute class on Research Integrity that covers the following: best research practices, Laboratory policies and resources, recent examples of research misconduct, and an open discussion on examples of integrity in research.

-The objective of this course is to make sure that our staff scientists and engineers acquire the knowledge to make sound judgements and practice high ethical standards that prevent mistakes.
-We hope to foster a culture where high ethical standards persist, and ongoing professional development is encouraged.
+The objective of this course is to ensure that our staff scientists and engineers acquire the knowledge to make sound judgements and practice high ethical standards that prevent mistakes.
+We hope to foster a culture where high ethical standards persist and ongoing professional development is encouraged.

 Research Integrity Curriculum: Research Integrity PDF